-To delete a project:
+To delete an OpenShift 3 project:

 - 1. In the OpenShift Explorer view, expand the connection and then the project to locate the application you want to delete. - 2.
 Right-click {project name} and click Delete Project. - 3.
 In the OpenShift resource deletion window, click OK.